 Are wooden cook spoons food safe and sanitary?
-NH Bowl and Board can answer all of your wooden spoon care questions.
-Wood Spoons are safe for 100's of uses.
+New Hampshire Bowl and Board's wood experts can answer all your wooden spoon care questions.
+Wood Spoons are safe for 100s of uses.

 "I've had my wooden spoons forever and now I'm starting to worry that maybe they're crawling with bacteria.
 Should I replace them?
 And how can I care for my wooden spoons, cutting boards and other utensils?"

-To keep your wooden spoons and cutting boards in the best shape possible, follow these tips:
+To keep your wooden spoons in the best shape possible, follow these tips: